← head back

 Payment Transaction

 When a node has a new transaction or block it sends an inv message advertise it with the transaction or block hash.
-If any of the connectted nodes do not have it the ask for with a getdata message and the node sends it back in a tx or block message.
+If any of the connected nodes do not have it the ask for with a getdata message and the node sends it back in a tx or block message.

 Bitcoin wire protocol inventory message transaction block Takeaway 4: A node advertise a block or tx with inv message.
 When is asked for the resources with getdata it sends it as a tx or block message.